Brake System Testing Equipment Guide: Learn Key Features, Uses, and Benefits

 • Electronic braking control units

-• Regenerative braking systems in electric vehicles
+• Regenerative braking in electric vehicles

 Tools and Resources for Brake System Testing

-• Brake dynamometers used for laboratory testing
+• Brake dynamometers for lab testing

-• Roller brake testers used in inspection stations
+• Roller brake testers for inspections

-• Brake fluid moisture testing devices
+• Brake fluid moisture testers

-• Electronic vehicle diagnostic scanners
+• Electronic diagnostic scanners

-• Automotive diagnostic software platforms
+• Automotive diagnostic software

-• Vehicle simulation programs used in engineering research
+• Vehicle simulation programs

-• Data logging tools for performance monitoring
+• Data logging tools

-• Automotive engineering databases and technical documentation platforms
+• Engineering databases and documentation platforms

 Equipment TypePrimary FunctionTypical Application

-Brake DynamometerSimulates braking under controlled conditionsAutomotive research labs
+Brake DynamometerSimulates braking conditionsAutomotive research labs

 Roller Brake TesterMeasures wheel braking forceVehicle inspection facilities